-Are you ready for free, frolicking summer fun with kids in 2024?
-Enjoy our guide with 50 local, kid-friendly, fun excursions on our Epic DC Summer Bucket List.
+Are you ready for free, frolicking summer fun with kids in Washington, DC?
+School and the sun are out, and our city is full of fun family activities.
+Enjoy our guide with 50 local, kid-friendly, fun excursions we’re putting on our Epic DC Summer Bucket List.
 Even better, many of these fun outings are free.

 - Delight in animal cuteness at the National Zoo, a perfect destination for free DC summer fun with kids.
-As we await the arrival of more pandas, you can enjoy the other animals.
-See two new itty-bitty primates, the pygmy slow loris babies, and the antics of the zoo’s one-year old gorilla, Zahra.
-Bring water shoes to enjoy the splash pad on the American Trail!
+Greet our new elephant, Linh Mai.
+Enjoy the sea lions and the splash pad “tidal pool” on the American Trail!
 Reserve free entry passes or parking passes in advance to enter the zoo.

 - There’s no place like Watkins Regional Park in Maryland for a magical outdoor summer day.
 Enjoy a working farm, mini-golf, or a miniature train through the woods.
-There is also a Wizard of Oz themed playground with giant red shoes for fantastic free summer fun!
+Or escape to a Wizard of Oz themed playground with giant red shoes for fantastic free summer fun!

 - Get lost in a field of sunflowers at McKee-Beeshers wildlife management area, a free Maryland park that blooms with fields of gold in mid-July.
 Note: this is NOT a stroller friendly location!

 - Giddy up!
-You can have an equine experience in the city at a Rock Creek Park pony ride!
+You can have an equine experience in the city at a Rock Creek Park horse riding lesson!
 Schedule a ride at the Rock Creek Park Horse Center.
-Rides are $30 for 20 minutes.
-This also makes a great gift for kids!
+A new management company took the reigns of the stable and prices are now about $95 for a 40-minute parent and me class.

 - Take a dip at DC’s delightful wading pool and fountains at Yards Park, a shallow pool and splash fountain with views of the city and the Anacostia River.
 Check the schedule for when the fountains close every two weeks for cleaning.